pingJustin/devPortfolio/README.md

 * A single `Footer` component that appears on multiple pages

-**Note**: Because this application doesn’t include a back end or connect to an API, the contact form doesn't need to save this information right now.
-You'll add back-end functionality in the next few weeks.
-In the meantime, consider including your email address and phone number on the Contact page.
+**Note**: The contact form should be similar to the one you built in the module project.
+Because this application doesn’t include a back end or connect to an API, you can set up this functionality the same way you did in the module project and add in back-end functionality after you’ve covered it in the next few modules.

+In the meantime, consider adding your email address and phone number on the Contact page.

 ### Projects